ayvi-0001/dotfiles/README.md

 # dotfiles

-A collection of my dotfiles/config/scripts, and bash script to symlink them.
+A collection of my dotfiles/config/scripts, and a bash script to symlink them.

 While it's mainly focused on development, I wanted to backup and share any of my latest settings, so it also tracks several unrelated files, like configurations for utilities I frequently use or games I play (_though often question why.._).